pvpgn/api.pvpgn.pro/README.md

 # Installation

+## Docker

+`docker run -p 8080:80 harpywar/api.pvpgn.pro:latest`

+## Binaries

 Go to [Releases](https://github.com/pvpgn/api.pvpgn.pro/releases) and download static binary package for Windows or Linux.
 There is a single executable file.

-By default the API is available to serve on ports 5000 (http) and 5001 (https).
+By default the API is available to serve on http port 5000.

-Required port numbers can be changed or disabled by passing a start parameter `--urls=http://0.0.0.0:8080;https://0.0.0.0:8081`)
+Required port numbers can be changed or disabled by passing a start parameter `--urls=http://0.0.0.0:8080`)

-## Alternative way to run from source code
+## From source code

 1. [Install .NET Core SDK](https://dotnet.microsoft.com/download) for your platform
 2. Clone this repository, cd into `WebAPI` directory and execute `dotnet run`